 Cloudflare needs a couple of special setup tweaks to work with WordPress

 Almost all bloggers who use WordPress know that a fast and secure website is critical.
-The first step is to use a reliable and fast web hosting provider or to use managed WordPress hosting.
+The first step is to use a reliable and fast web hosting provider or managed WordPress hosting.

 I know that many authors are now using WordPress to help in book promotion.
 But the file sizes of large book covers and images can be resource hungry along with some social media and auto-posting plugins, so speed should be a priority.

 The best three ways to reduce loading times for a WordPress site are:

 There are thousands of articles, reviews and opinions online regarding the choices of these four key speed elements.
 So I won’t go into any depth here in this article.
 I will focus mainly on getting WordPress to run smoothly and fast with your Cloudflare account.

 However, before I go on to setting up Cloudflare for WordPress, I should preface my advice by indicating what speed tools I am currently using on my site.

 - For caching, I use W3 Total Cache for browser and page caching.

 - For lazy loading, I am using A3 Lazy Load.